launchdarkly/ld-relay/docs/docker.md

 ## Production Deployment

-In production, you may choose between our Distroless or Alpine Linux images.
-We recommend using the Distroless images, as they present less of an attack surface, are smaller, and should require less continual patching.
+In production, you may choose between the Distroless or Alpine Linux images.

-Please note that the default Distroless image does not contain a debug shell.
+Please note that the default Distroless image does not contain a shell.

 ### Distroless Variants